Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Toxapex.md

 ---
 Ability1: Merciless
 Ability2: Limber
+Baby: 'No'
+BookImageName: HOME748.png
+BookShinyImageName: HOME748_s.png
 BoxSprite: SRD-BoxSprite-toxapex.png
+DexCategory: Brutal Star Pokemon
+DexDescription: "It crawls through the ocean floor, using its tentacles as a fortress.\
+  \ Its venom has the victim suffering for three days and nights, and even if it\u2019\
+  s healed there are aftereffects for it is a powerful toxin."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 7
+  Feet: 2.3
+  Meters: 0.7
 HiddenAbility: Regenerator
 HomeSprite: SRD-HomeSprite-toxapex.png
 Learnset: '[[SRD-Toxapex-Learnset]]'
 Legendary: 'No'
 Name: Toxapex
 Number: 748
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: ''
 Sprite: toxapex.png
 Type1: Poison
 Type2: Water
+Weight:
+  Hectograms: 145
+  Kilograms: 14.5
+  Pounds: 32.0
 ---

 #PokeroleSRD/Pokedex